rossgrambo/routine/README.md

-# Daily Process App
+# Daily Routine App

 A simple, mobile-friendly web app for managing daily routines with guided step-by-step navigation.

 ## Features

-- **Process Screen**: Step through activities one at a time with large "Done" and "Skip" buttons
+- **Routine Screen**: Step through activities one at a time with large "Done" and "Skip" buttons
 - **History Tracking**: View completed and skipped activities with timestamps
 - **Schedule Management**: Add, edit, reorder, and customize activities
 - **Mobile-First Design**: Optimized for touch interfaces with smooth animations